Human trafficking in the United States: History

 In 1865, the Civil War was ended and the Emancipation Proclamation took full effect, freeing the slaves in the formerly Confederate-held territory.
 Later that same year, the 13th Amendment was passed, therefore officially outlawing the practice of slavery.
 A second section of this amendment allowing the government to enforce and pass laws to ensure the 13th amendment was upheld, but the ultimate end to the practice of slavery as defined by the amendment took many years to become realized, with many alternative forms of slavery still being practiced (i.e. sharecropping, peonage, convict leasing).

+Causes

 There is currently little knowledge as to the causes of trafficking.
 In the United States, human trafficking is a criminal activity thought to exist because of high demand, high profit and low risks.

+Prisoners

 In Texas, Georgia, Alabama and Arkansas, prisoners are not paid at all for their work.
 In other states, prisoners are paid between $0.12 and $1.15 per hour.
 Federal Prison Industries paid inmates an average of $0.90 per hour in 2017.
 Inmates that refuse to work may be indefinitely remanded into solitary confinement, or have family visitation revoked.
 From 2010 to 2015 and again in 2016 and in 2018, some prisoners in the US refused to work, protesting for better pay, better conditions, and for the end of forced labor.
 Strike leaders were punished with indefinite solitary confinement.